About Nami Wood County

-The need for NAMI was great, but coordinating all the programs was difficult for volunteers with limited time.
-In April 2007, the Wood County Alcohol Drug Addiction Mental Health Services (ADAMHS) Board granted funding for fiscal year 2008 and supplied immediate funding so that the group could initiate the establishment of an office and begin hiring a part-time executive director.
+But coordinating all the programs was difficult.
+For instance, volunteers had limited time.
+In April 2007, the Wood County Alcohol Drug Addiction Mental Health Services (ADAMHS) Board granted funding for fiscal year 2008 and supplied immediate funding.
+The group could now initiate the establishment of an office and begin hiring a part-time executive director.
 In June 2007, NAMI Wood County held an open house to increase publicity and spark new interest.